hshiraiwa/ts-framework/README.md

 ## Getting Started

-### Alpha Disclaimer
+### Beta Disclaimer

-The current API is considered to be an "Alpha Release" of the v2 branch.
-That means that big, probably breaking changes are expected.
+The current API is considered to be a "Beta Release" of the v2 branch.
+That means that small breaking changes changes are still expected.
 Be sure to use a specific GIT_REV_HASH and a lock file in your project, so you won't be immediately affected by such a change.

 For example: